Coconut Flour Snickerdoodles

 In a food processor, combine all the crust ingredients.
 You may need to add a tiny amount of water to get the consistency right.
 The dough needs to come together loosely.

-Press the crust into the bottom of a greased 6 inch round spring form pan.
+Press the crust into the bottom of a greased six inch round springform pan.
 Plan the pan in the fridge.

 Once it’s set, you can make the chocolate.
 Melt the chocolate and coconut oil using the double boiler method.
 Gently heat the chocolate and stir until it’s smooth.